sarvesh207590/EPIC-CAFE/README.md

 <h1>Functionalities</h1>:
 ● Provides search options based on a variety of criteria.
-Like Food Item, Customer, Order, and Order Confirmation.
+Like Food Item, Customer, Order, and Order Confirmation.<br>
-● Online food ordering systems also manage payment information for order details, order confirmation details, and food items online.
+● Online food ordering systems also manage payment information for order details, order confirmation details, and food items online.<br>
 ● It keeps track of all the data regarding Categories, Payments, Orders, etc.
-Features:
+Features:<br>
-● Based on products and components.
+● Based on products and components.<br>
-● Easily creating and altering issues.
+● Easily creating and altering issues.<br>
-● Issue List can be queried in any detail.
+● Issue List can be queried in any detail.<br>
-● Reporting & Charting in a more thorough manner.
+● Reporting & Charting in a more thorough manner.<br>
-● User accounts are used to manage access and uphold security.
+● User accounts are used to manage access and uphold security.<br>
-● Straightforward status & resolutions.
+● Straightforward status & resolutions.<br>